AsenTerziyski/Covid19/README.md

 http://localhost:8000/country/US

 I also deployed the app on herokuapp.com.
-Here you can see some examples:
+Here you can find some examples:

 https://covid19countries.herokuapp.com/country/BG